 - Systematic error

-Random error is said to take place when repeated measurements of the quantity, gives different values under the same conditions.
+Random error is said to take place when repeated measurements of the quantity, give different values under the same conditions.

 Reasons of random errors: